TrashcamSaysFrick/sm64ex-coop-modding-resources/README.md

 ![sm64coop mod resource logo](https://github.com/TrashcamSaysFrick/sm64ex-coop-modding-resources/assets/90653075/e1b8bc34-fd5a-42d5-a69e-85f3500e8b04)
 # Welcome to sm64ex-coop Modding Resources!
-resources and that may help with the modding of sm64ex-coop!
+This is a github full of information for sm64ex-coop modding due to many people wondering how to do so.
+So, here are some resources that may help with the modding of sm64ex-coop!

 this page features tutorials that I find helpful for coop modding